What is KYC Verification? An In-Depth Guide

 United Arab Emirates and Federal Law No. 4 of 2002

-Similarly, the UAE established clear obligations for financial institutions and other regulated entities to identify and prevent suspicious transactions, mandating robust customer due diligence, ongoing monitoring, and KYC procedures.
+Similarly, the UAE established clear obligations for financial institutions and other regulated entities to identify and prevent suspicious transactions.
+By mandating robust customer due diligence, ongoing monitoring, and KYC procedures.
 Its first fight against money laundering began with the enactment of Federal Law No. 4 of 2002.
 The framework was further strengthened by subsequent amendments, such as Federal Law No. 9 of 2014.
 It was ultimately replaced by Federal Decree Law No. 20 of 2018, which expanded the KYC requirements’ scope to include combating terrorist financing and financing illegal organizations.

 Breaking Down the KYC Verification Process Step-by-Step